Granadilla

 GRANADILLA’S PUBLIC HEALTH SOLUTION

 Most members of Granadilla cannot afford to buy their own latrines or other public health projects.
-However, thanks to an established community bank in the community, the Public Health team is now able to offer latrines, eco-stoves, and water filters with a loan so that each household could make the long-term investment.
+However, thanks to an established community bank in the community, the Public Health team is now able to offer latrines, eco-stoves, and water filters with a loan so that each household could make a long-term investment.
 To ensure the sustainability of the in-home infrastructure projects, the Public Health Program provides follow-up in the community to monitor the longevity of the projects.
 It also partners with the Basic Sanitation Committee, a community body formed by local leaders which monitors the correct usage and maintenance of the new infrastructure.
-Clear responsibilities and powers are assigned to each member, and all members are expected to train community households on important hygiene and sanitation topics as well as the use and maintenance of the public health projects.
+Clear responsibilities and powers are assigned to each member, and all members are expected to train community households on important hygiene and sanitation topics as well as the use and maintenance of public health projects.

 Local Reference Points